 In addition, competitive conditions in the Company's manufacturing businesses may limit the Company's ability to increase product prices in the face of adverse currency movements.
 Sales of products manufactured in the United States for the domestic and export markets may be affected by the value of the U.S. dollar relative to other currencies.
-Any long-term strengthening of the U.S. dollar could depress demand for these products and reduce sales and may cause translation gains or losses due to the revaluation of foreign currency-denominated accounts payable, accounts receivable and other asset and liability accounts.
-Conversely, any long-term weakening of the U.S. dollar could improve demand for these products and increase sales and may cause translation gains or losses due to the revaluation of accounts payable, accounts receivable and other asset and liability accounts.
+Any long-term strengthening of the U.S. dollar could depress demand for these products reducing sales and may cause translation gains or losses due to the revaluation of foreign currency-denominated accounts payable, accounts receivable and other asset and liability accounts.
+Conversely, any long-term weakening of the U.S. dollar could improve demand for these products increasing sales and may cause translation gains or losses due to the revaluation of accounts payable, accounts receivable and other asset and liability accounts and the revaluation of accounts payable, accounts receivable and other asset and be revaluation of accounts payable, accounts receivable and other asset and liability accounts.